UCSD-E4E/pyrenote-desk/README.md

 This uses a package called [Nextron](https://blog.logrocket.com/building-app-next-js-electron/) to combine Electron and Next.js.
 All [Next.js](https://nextjs.org/) code can be found in the `/renderer` directory.
 Additionally, code is written in [TypeScript](https://www.typescriptlang.org/).

+## BackEnd Documentation
+Please see this [attached document](https://docs.google.com/document/d/10autWGSIJDS4cQx3b90XQbgZoM-lmTRWkSTbVVMZHbs/edit?usp=sharing) for documentation about the backend development of the desktop app.

 ## Acknowledgements